FOREX-Sterling and euro firm ahead of Brexit vote

 definitively on hold over the summer."

-warned its clients that it might fail to execute some orders on
+its clients it may fail to execute some orders on its electronic